bearmade/PlatformerGroupProject/README.md

    Explore the rich blue waters of Mega Blue, be able to swim at your leisure, watchout for grabby seaweed those buggers might pull you down to the deep end.
 And be on the lookout for underwater sea creatures who know what might be lurking down there.
    Be on guard for the leviathan, watch out for its electrical attacks and destructive soundwaves.

--Able to swim in the waters
+- Able to swim in the waters
+- Sea weed that pull you down the level

 ![Thalassara_Concept_4](https://github.com/user-attachments/assets/871d5c65-047d-43bd-9d73-fcb1d34f8ff4)